 You can get the Framework Laptop with Windows 11 Home or Windows 11 Pro.
 You can also skip the OS configuration if you want to install a custom operating system like Ubuntu or Pop!
 OS; Framework provides manuals on how to install it.
 There aren't any additional software applications other than the ones that typically come with a clean Windows install.

-The Framework Laptop has a fingerprint sensor built into the power button.
+This laptop has a fingerprint sensor built into the power button.
 You can use it to log into Windows, authorize purchases in the Windows Store, or auto-fill saved passwords on supported websites.